sepehrsohrabi/Instagram-Mobile-on-desktop/README.md

-# Instagram mobile to desktop
+# Instagram mobile on desktop
 Use Mobile Version of Instagram (Stories, Posting, Direct Messages) on Desktop

 How to use